 Safety Records: Recording Work-Related Illness and Injury

 Each employer is required by OSHA to keep records of fatalities, injuries, and illnesses.
-Specifically, they must record each fatality, injury and illness that is work-related, is a new case, and meets one or more of the general recording criteria noted in Section 1904.7 (or the application to specific cases of Secs.
+Specifically, they must record each fatality, injury and illness that is work-related is a new case, and meets one or more of the general recording criteria noted in Section 1904.7 (or the application to specific cases of Secs.
 1904.8-11).
-Additional criteria apply to needle stick and sharps injury cases, tuberculosis cases, hearing loss cases, medical removal cases, and musculoskeletal disorder cases.
+Additional criteria apply to needlestick and sharps injury cases, tuberculosis cases, hearing loss cases, medical removal cases, and musculoskeletal disorder cases.

 However, an employee report alone does not trigger recording; Abrams noted that “an employer can require evaluation by a physician or some other licensed health care professional.
-In addition, if a professional diagnoses a significant injury or illness and the employer then determines that the case is work-related, the case must be recorded.”
+In addition, if a professional diagnosis a significant injury or illness and the employer then determines that the case is work-related, the case must be recorded.”

 Safety Records: Exceptions to Employer Recording Requirements

 There are some instances in which an employee illness or injury does not need to be recorded as a work-related incident:

 - Employee was present in the workplace as member of the public